SpineEventEngine/base/tools/smoke-tests/README.md

 # Smoke tests

-Smoke tests module contains integration tests for the Spine tools.
+Smoke tests module contains the integration tests for the Spine tools.

 This module is treated as a separate Gradle project and depends on `main` via Gradle [composite build](https://docs.gradle.org/current/userguide/composite_builds.html#included_build_declaring_substitutions).